TanapholSU/rag_system/README.md

 Other parameters is configured for running locally so you don't need configure those.

 2. To run the test locally, simply run `docker compose -f docker-compose-local.yml run tektome-test --build`.

-3. To deploy the rag system locally, please run `docker compose -f docker-compose-prod.yml up --build`.
+3. To deploy the rag system locally, please run run `docker compose -f docker-compose-local.yml down` to clean up the containers and then run `docker compose -f docker-compose-prod.yml up --build`.

 In case that you want to use external service like S3 or external Qdrant database, please refer to comments in `.env` file and configure those related parameter accordingly.